solitontech/SLL-Toolkit/README.md

 Some of these useful general purpose LabVIEW reusables are:

 # SLL Queued State Machine
 A simple, straight forward Queue Based State Machine VI Template.
-Since this is just a single VI, they can be used for any purpose - from a simple dialog to a complete application.
+Since this is just a single VI, they can be used for any purpose - from a dialog to a simple application.

 # SLL File IO
 ## Write/Read Spreadsheet File
 The LabVIEW built-in method does not support multi-line strings and delimiters as part of cell contents.
-Writes and Reads to Spreadsheet file adds support for delimiters and multi-line strings as part of cell contents.
+Write and Read to Spreadsheet file adds support for delimiters and multi-line strings as part of cell contents.
 This is similar to how applications like Excel support multiline strings in CSV file.

 ## CSV Logger
 CSV Logger with support for dynamically adding new headers during logging.
 Whenver the logger encounters a new header, it takes care of adding the new header without rewriting the entire file contents.